techdivision/import-docs/04.file-structure/01.product-import/docs.md

 ### Unique Identifier

 The unique identifier for the product import is the SKU.
-The SKU is a mandatory field that has be available on **EVERY** row of the CSV file.
+The SKU is a mandatory field that has be available in the column `sku` on **EVERY** row of the CSV file.

 ### Compatibility & Extensions